Jihao222/Conv-GRUConv2d/README.md

 Conv-GRUConv2d
 ==============

-**Conv-GRUConv2d** is to relize the short-term prediction for the natural gas release and dispersion accidental scence.
+**Conv-GRUConv2d** is to relize the short-term prediction for the natural gas release and dispersion accidental scence, which could support real-time emergency response planning.
 This approach is composed of convolutional layers, GRU layers and deconvolutional layers.
 This source code is coming soon.

 ### Resukt